In this course, you'll learn how to use the deep insights of semiotics as a powerful tool for innovation, design, communications, and brand strategy.

 JAMES WOODHEAD has worked in the brand strategy and capability development space for 13 years helping teams working in agency and clientside organizations be as effective as they can possibly be.
 James is also one of Space Doctors’ expert facilitators, able to guide a team towards uncovering new knowledge and skills; landing great solutions and developing their semiotic and cultural analysis capabilities in the process.

-This course consists of seven live online sessions (instruction, a mentorship session, and three group work sessions) plus reading assignments:
+This course consists of six live online sessions (instruction, a mentorship session, and two group work sessions) plus reading assignments.
+Times are TBA.

 "The course really met my expectations—it's one of the best courses that I have done in my career so far."